PublISHED ON

 Flexible working hours

 We offer flexible working hours, and our standard working hour schedule means that bridging days are work-free days.
 A bridging day is a working day that falls between two public holidays.
 The number of bridging days varies from year to year.
+Working hours are 40 hours per week if you work full-time.

 Good opportunities for parental leave